Sorikairox/alj-java-challenge/readme.md

 ## What could be improved ?

 - Add user management and remove hardcoded foo:bar user
-- Unit test `JwtRequestFilter` and `JwtService` they are only tested implicitly via e2e test
+- Unit test `JwtRequestFilter` and `JwtService` as they are only tested implicitly via e2e tests
 - File and package architecture.
 For example, I feel like `SecurityConfigurer` doesn't belong in the `services` package, yet examples I've seen around put it here...
 - Upgrade to Junit5 to use `@Order` annotation in test instead of using alphabetical order
+- `JwtRequestFilter` readability
 ## My experience in Java

 It was my first time using Java.
 Yes, you read that right, no missing words.
 I'm used to Javascript/Typescript.<br>However, I strongly believe that the language I use is irrelevant, as long as it is Object-Oriented.